-Ya Kanzi is the kind of place that inspired Ernest Hemingway to write in Green Hills of Africa that “All I wanted to do now was to get back to Africa.
+Campi ya Kanzi is the kind of place that inspired Ernest Hemingway to write in Green Hills of Africa that “All I wanted to do now was to get back to Africa.
 We had not left it yet, but when I would wake in the night, I would lie, listening, homesick for it already.”
 In fact, this is indeed the place Hemingway was already homesick for; ya Kanzi is set at the foot of the cloud-forested Chyulu Hills, Hemingway’s beloved Green Hills.
-And just to the south, rising like dream, is what is perhaps the largest, and surely the most magisterial mountain on earth, Kilimanjaro.
+And just to the south, rising like a dream, is what is perhaps the largest, and surely the most magisterial mountain on earth, Kilimanjaro.

-The main lodge is a characteristically elegant and homey, and dining at ya Kanzi is exceptional.
+The main lodge is characteristically elegant and homey, and dining at ya Kanzi is exceptional.
 Under Antonella’s supervision, the camp’s cooks creatively add Italian touches to fresh local ingredients.

 Our hosts’ love of Africa is reflected in their highly-trained naturalist staff, who join with their old friend, our Micato Safari Director, in leading spectacularly informative and fun game drives on the big-game-thronged plains below.
 And a uniquely thrilling ya Kanzi experience: walking safaris led by Luca and Maasai trackers in the Chyulu cloud forest above.
-Strolling among huge strangler figs trees and a quiet riot of lush vegetation, we see wild forest hogs, antelope, forest elephants, and silver-cheeked hornbills.
+Strolling among huge strangler fig trees and a quiet riot of lush vegetation, we see wild forest hogs, antelope, forest elephants, and silver-cheeked hornbills.
 And, peering through that mist-nurtured flora, we’re treated to rare views of Kilimanjaro, almost invariably seen from the plains.
 At sunset, delicious sundowners high atop a hill for more views, more magnificence.

 This website and our brochure are filled with praise for the camps and lodges we think best fulfill old and new safari dreams.
 Each has its own thoughtfully luxurious, comfy character, and its own loving engagement with Africa’s golden joys.
-And when we dream of Africa, which we more or less always do, we dream a sweetly homesick dream of a place just like ya Kanzi.
+And when we dream of Africa, which we more or less always do, we dream a sweetly homesick dream of a place just like Campi ya Kanzi.